matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/3 White-Box Test Techniques.md

 ### Why White-Box Testing?
 * Provides an objective measurement of code coverage
-* Provides information needed to create additional tests to **increase** the coverage and increasing the confidence in the code
+* Provides information needed to create additional tests to **increase** the coverage & increasing the confidence in the code
 * The entire software implementation is considered, defects can be found even if the software specs are:
   * Vague
   * Outdated